 Yes there is food on the plane, but what if you don’t like it?
 Or the breaks between meals are too long and you get hungry?
 It’s just easier to bring some snacks with you that you know you will like.

 Similarly to the food, yes there is water on the plane, but having your own bottle wills ave you having to get up every time you want a drink.

 Bring some moisturiser

 Now I’m not sure whether this has any scientific foundation but it’s a personal favourite of mine that I like doing.
 Airplanes always have really strong air-conditioning; this will make your skin drier.

 Bring a scarf

 Scarves are multi use.
 You can use it to cover yourself if it’s chilly, or you can put it over your face if you want to sleep or use it as a blanket!
 It’s always handy to have one also once you arrive at destination too.

 Try to sleep to get over time zone differences

 Depending on where you’re headed, there might be a time zone difference, and there’s nothing quite as bad as reaching a new destination and being completely knackered because of the time difference.

-You are now ready to survive your next long haul flight!
+You are now ready to survive your next long flight in Economy!
 That’s my top advice on things I do to survive long flights, what do you guys think?
-Do you do different things to handle long haul flights?
-Let me know in the comments below!